McGill-ECSE429-Fall2021/CruiseControl-Test/A3/README.md

 ## Overview of files

 ###  __Folder: `res/`__
 The `res/` folder contains two `.jar` files which constitute the system-under-test.
 Both files have been included as dependencies in the `pom.xml` file.
 However, in order for the project to build successfully, you must install both `.jar` files manually on your maven build path.
-To do so, you must run the following commands:
+To do so, you must run the following commands (while in the `A3/` directory):
 * For the `cruisecontrol-api-1.0-SNAPSHOT.jar` file: <br>
 ```
-mvn install:install-file –Dfile=<path-to-api-jar> -DgroupId=ca.mcgill.ecse429.cruisecontrol -DartifactId=api -Dversion=1.0
+mvn install:install-file -Dfile=res/cruisecontrol-api-1.0-SNAPSHOT.jar -DgroupId=ca.mcgill.ecse429.cruisecontrol -DartifactId=api -Dversion=1.0 -Dpackaging=jar
 ```
 * For the `cruisecontrol-impl-1.0-SNAPSHOT.jar` file: <br>
 ```
-mvn install:install-file –Dfile=<path-to-impl-jar> -DgroupId=ca.mcgill.ecse429.cruisecontrol -DartifactId=impl -Dversion=1.0
+mvn install:install-file -Dfile=res/cruisecontrol-impl-1.0-SNAPSHOT.jar -DgroupId=ca.mcgill.ecse429.cruisecontrol -DartifactId=impl -Dversion=1.0 -Dpackaging=jar
 ```

 ---